dhinakaranst/dhinakaranst/README.md

 **Tech Stack**: Node.js, SQL
 📥 A project to collect and store form submission data in a SQL database using APIs.

+### 📝 Notes Making Application
+**Tech Stack**: Node.js, Express.js, MongoDB, EJS
+🗒️ A productivity tool to create, edit, and manage personal notes.

 ---

-## 🎯 Achievements
+## 🏆 Achievements
+- 🧑‍💻 Official **Open Source Contributor**
 - 🏅 Earned the **100 Days Badge on LeetCode**
-- 🚀 Solved **array, two-pointer, linked list, recursion, and hashing** problems from the Striver Sheet
+- 🚀 Mastered array, two-pointer, recursion, hashing, and linked list problems from the Striver Sheet

 ---